elimelt/meet-together/README.md

-# Created at Dubhacks (2023)

 ## Inspiration
-We were inspired mainly by Motion.com.
-Seeing how algorithms could piece together schedules, and more importantly clearly display important information gave us the idea to attempt to improve how we organize and group people together.
+We were inspired mainly by When2meet.
+Seeing how technology could be used to piece together schedules, and more importantly clearly display important information gave us the idea to attempt to improve how we organize and group people together.
 From walking into a new classroom to forming project groups, shared interests and values are important pieces of data that can help us make better predictions as to compatible members and ideas.

 ## What it does
 Meet Together leverages data from Google Forms and customizable surveys to streamline the process of organizing events and groups.
 By utilizing this data, it saves valuable time for organizers and users while boosting productivity.